pi-star-2025/pi_star/Red_Spider_31415.md

 The 15 ripples are details in the circles (like insects).
 Photonically GREEN and five-sided.
 8/5/3 time.

 The act of looking out as the spidermind is photonically three-sided and RED.
+9 to 3.